NCAA tournament bubble watch: At large-bids for March Madness

 TOP 9: Dayton (NBC: 3)

-VCU (NET: 36, NBC: First four out): Last Tuesday’s win over Richmond (58) in the Siegel Center felt enormous at the time, but the Rams turned around and got blown out by Rhode Island (39) in Kingston three days later.
-VCU is now 16-6 overall with a Quad 1 (LSU, 19) and two Quad 2 (at Charleston, 134) wins.
-The Rams have a ton of work left to do, but the fact that their worst loss is against Tennessee (65) on a neutral court and that there are a number of potential Quad 1 wins left on their league schedule is a good thing.
-They probably need to win two of at Richmond, at Saint Louis (76) and Dayton (5) at home.
+VCU (NET: 35, NBC: First four out): VCU got the job done on Friday, beating Davidson (97) at home.
+They need to do the same when they host George Mason (177) on Wednesday and avoid looking ahead to their most important three-game stretch of the season: at Richmond (55), Dayton (5), at Saint Louis (74).
+At 17-6 overall with a Quad 1 (LSU, 27) and two Quad 2 (at Charleston, 134, and Richmond) wins, the Rams have a ton of work left to do, but the fact that their worst loss is against Tennessee (68) on a neutral court and that they do have those three Quad 1 opponents left coming up is a good thing.
+They need to get hot.

-RHODE ISLAND (NET: 39, NBC: 10): URI took care of business against UMass (178) at home, which only matters because a loss would have been a crippling, Quad 4 loss.
-The Rams have just one Quad 1 win — at VCU — but they are 7-4 against the top two Quads.
-They do have an ugly loss at Brown (231) which is why Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play twice, the rest of the season.
+RHODE ISLAND (NET: 36, NBC: 10): URI took care of business at George Washington (203), which only matters because a loss would have been a crippling, Quad 3 loss.
+The Rams have just one Quad 1 win — at VCU (35) — but they are 6-4 against the top two Quads.
+They do have an ugly loss at Brown (230) which is why Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play on Tuesday.
+URI will enter that game on a 10-game winning streak.

-SAINT LOUIS (NET: 76, NBC: Off the bubble): The Billikens fell in a classic lookahead spot, hosting a good Duquesne (88) team before heading off to play Dayton (5) on the road.
-With a 2-5 record against Quad 1 and 2 opponents and now a Quad 3 loss to their name, Saint Louis probably has to win at Dayton on Saturday to have a real shot.
+SAINT LOUIS (NET: 74, NBC: Off the bubble): The Billikens lost at Dayton (5) on Saturday, which, for my money, takes them out of contention for an at-large bid.
+This will be the last time you see them in this space for the time being.

-RICHMOND (NET: 58, NBC: Next four out): Last Tuesday’s visit to the Siegel Center was Richmond’s last shot at getting a Quad 1 win during the regular season.
-They lost to VCU (36) by 17 points.
-For my money, the Spiders’ at-large hopes are more or less dead because I can’t see how they are going to be able to improve their resume, but I’ll leave them here since Dave has them right on the cut line, but I’m not sure how wins at Fordham (266) or La Salle (162) will help them moving forward.
+RICHMOND (NET: 55, NBC: Next four out): For my money, the Spiders’ at-large hopes are more or less dead.
+I cannot see how they are going to be able to get enough wins to jump six or seven teams that play in tougher leagues with a schedule that includes a bunch of bad teams and a home game against VCU (35).
+I’ll leave them here for now since our Dave Ommen has the Spiders as one of the next four out.

 BIG 12 BUBBLE WATCH

-OKLAHOMA (NET: 59, NBC: 11): The Sooners are still in a good spot despite losing to Texas Tech (25) on the road on Tuesday.
-They have solid computer numbers, they are 7-8 against Quad 1 and 2 opponents with wins over Mississippi State (41) at home, Minnesota (42) on a neutral and at Texas (62).
-But none of that is worth discussing at this point, because their season will be determined by the next 14 days: West Virginia (9), Iowa State (73), at Kansas (4), Baylor (2).
-If they go 2-2 in that stretch, I think there’s a really good chance they’ll get a bid.

-TEXAS (NET: 62, NBC: Off the bubble): The Longhorns did what they needed to do last week by beating TCU (73) on the road and knocking off Iowa State (75) at home, but they couldn’t back that up with a win at Kansas (4) on Monday.
-Their next three games come against Texas Tech (29) and Baylor (2) at home.
-A split would take some of the pressure off of them.
+TEXAS (NET: 66, NBC: Off the bubble): The Longhorns has a chance on Saturday to land the kind of win that would get them back into the bubble conversation.
+Instead, they blew a 10 point halftime lead to Texas Tech (20) in a loss.
+It was the second time that week that they blew a halftime lead, losing at Kansas (4) as well.
+Monday night’s date with Baylor (3) in Austin could end up being a make-or-break game.
+Lose, and Texas — who has two Quad 1 wins, is 4-9 against the top two Quads and hasn’t lost to anyone outside the top 55 — will be in a spot where they more or less have to win out to get an at-large bid.

-TCU (NET: 73, NBC: Off the bubble): The Horned Frogs lost their fourth straight game and their sixth in the last seven games on Wednesday, falling at Oklahoma State (78).
-They are still without a Quad 1 win and are now 3-7 against the top two Quads.
-Their next two games come against Kansas (4) at home and at Texas Tech (25).
-If they don’t get at least one win, they will not be in the Bubble Watch on Tuesday morning.
+TCU (NET: 80, NBC: Off the bubble): The Horned Frogs lost their fifth straight game and their seventh in the last eight games on Saturday, falling at home to Kansas (4).
+They have just one Quad 1 win and are now 3-8 against the top two Quads with a loss to Clemson (101).
+If they don’t win at Texas Tech (20) on Monday night, this will be the last time you see them in this space.

 BIG EAST BUBBLE WATCH

-XAVIER (NET: 47, NBC: 10): Xavier followed up their resume-defining win at Seton Hall (13) by going into Chicago and picking off DePaul (66).
-The Musketeers have now won back-to-back games for the first time since Dec.
-22nd, and they are both Quad 1 wins.
-As it stands, they are now 3-7 against Quad 1 opponents and 6-8 against the top two quads.
+XAVIER (NET: 44, NBC: 10): Xavier followed up their resume-defining win at Seton Hall (13) by going into Chicago and picking off DePaul (66).
+Then on Saturday, they picked off a hot Providence (56) team at home.
+The Musketeers have now won three straight games games for the first time since Dec.
+7th.
+As it stands, they are 7-8 against the top two quads with the two Quad 1 wins I mentioned above.
+They also have just one sub-Quad 1 loss, and it’s a Quad 2 loss at Wake Forest (1-4).
 They suddenly have the resume of a team that might have some room to spare.
-What a weeks for Travis Steele.
 With two games left against Butler (12) and a visit from Villanova (15) left on their schedule, the Musketeers still have a couple of more chances, too.

-GEORGETOWN (NET: 52, NBC: Next four out): The Hoyas dropped to 13-10 on the season with a loss at home to Seton Hall (13) on Wednesday.
-Georgetown has now lost four out of five and six out of nine.
-They have just one loss that is not a Quad 1 loss, but a 2-9 mark against Quad 1 opponents isn’t going to get the job done.
-They’ve beaten one team in the top 55 in the NET.
-They have plenty of work to do.

-PROVIDENCE (NET: 55, NBC: Off the bubble): I’m mentioning the Friars here because they’ve won seven of their last 11 games and now have four Quad 1 wins after knocking off Butler (12) in Hinkle and Creighton (21) at home this week.
-They have four Quad 3 and 4 losses, however, and I’m not sure how many more losses a 13-10 team with that many bad losses can take.
-But they’ve seemingly turned a corner.
-We’ll see if the run can continue.
+GEORGETOWN (NET: 53, NBC: Next four out): Georgetown is now 14-10 on the season after beating DePaul (64) at home on Saturday.
+I’m not quite ready to give up on this team yet.
+They do have three Quad 1 wins now that SMU (73) and Oklahoma State (75) have jumped into the top 75, and their “worst” loss came at home to UNCG (63).
+Plus, Mac McClung has missed some of Georgetown’s losses and there’s the complicating factor of Georgetown’s ugliest losses coming while they were dealing with personnel issues in the first month of the season.
+There are plenty of elite wins left on their schedule as well.

+PROVIDENCE (NET: 56, NBC: Off the bubble): Even with Saturday’s loss at Xavier (44), it feels like Providence has turned a corner this season.
+They’re 7-5 in their last 12 games, a stretch that includes wins over Butler (14), Creighton 24) and Marquette (17), two of which came on the road.
+Their issue is they are still digging out from the hole that was created by their non-conference season, where they took three Quad 3 and a brutal, neutral court Quad 4 loss to Long Beach State (305).
+They could really, really use a pair of wins at St. John’s (77) and Seton Hall (12) at home this week.

 BIG TEN BUBBLE WATCH